Almohad Caliphate: Language

+Berber languages

-The use of Berber languages was important in Almohad doctrine.
+The use of Berber languages, particularly as spoken by the Masmuda, was important in Almohad doctrine.
+According to Mehdi Ghouirgate, "the most substantial Berber sources relating to the medieval period are linked to Tashelhit, both from the point of view of lexicon and morphology."

 Under the Almohads, the khuṭba (sermon) at Friday prayer was made to be delivered in Arabic and Berber, with the latter referred to as al-lisān al-gharbī (اللسان الغربي) by the Andalusi historian Ibn Ṣāḥib aṣ-Ṣalāt.
-For example, the khaṭīb, or sermon-giver, of al-Qarawiyyīn Mosque in Fes, Mahdī b. 'Īsā, was replaced under the Almohads by Abū l-Ḥasan b.
-'Aṭiyya khaṭīb because he was fluent in Berber.
+For example, the khaṭīb, or sermon-giver, of al-Qarawiyyīn Mosque in Fez, Mahdī ibn 'Īsā, was replaced under the Almohads by Abū l-Ḥasan ibn 'Aṭiyya because he was fluent in Berber.

+Romance

 As the Almohads rejected the status of Dhimma, the Almohad conquest of al-Andalus caused the emigration of Andalusi Christians from southern Iberia to the Christian north, which had an impact on the use of Romance within Almohad territory.
-After the Almohad period, Muslim territories in Iberia were reduced to the Emirate of Granada, in which the percentage of the population that had converted to Islam reached 90% and Arabic-Romance bilingualism seems to have disappeared.
+After the Almohad period, Muslim territories in Iberian Peninsula were reduced to the Emirate of Granada, in which the percentage of the population that had converted to Islam reached 90% and Arabic-Romance bilingualism, widespread in previous centuries of Muslim rule in the Iberia, seems to have disappeared.

+Arabic dialects

 The French Orientalist Georges-Séraphin Colin—based on a collection of Almohad-era texts heavily influenced by vernacular speech, edited by Évariste Lévi-Provençal—identifies various points of contact and divergence between Andalusi Arabic and Maghrebi Arabic in the Almohad period.

+When the Almohads incorporated the Banu Hilal and the Banu Sulaym into their army, a process of Arabization in the central and far Maghreb led to the spread of the Arabic language.
+The Almohad Caliphs also fostered the Arabization of the elites whom many of were recruited from the Berber-speaking population.